BitTorrent: Legislation

 Although the protocol itself is legal, problems stem from using the protocol to traffic copyright infringing works, since BitTorrent is often used to download otherwise paid content, such as movies and video games.
 There has been much controversy over the use of BitTorrent trackers.
 BitTorrent metafiles themselves do not store file contents.
 Whether the publishers of BitTorrent metafiles violate copyrights by linking to copyrighted works without the authorization of copyright holders is controversial.
 Various jurisdictions have pursued legal action against websites that host BitTorrent trackers.

-As a result, the use of BitTorrent may sometimes be limited by Internet Service Providers (ISPs) due to legal or copyright grounds.
+As a result, the use of BitTorrent may sometimes be limited by ISPs due to legal or copyright grounds.
 Users may choose to run seedboxes or virtual private networks (VPNs) to circumvent these restrictions.

 High-profile examples include the closing of Suprnova.org, TorrentSpy, LokiTorrent, BTJunkie, Mininova, Oink's Pink Palace and What.cd.
 BitTorrent search engine The Pirate Bay torrent website, formed by a Swedish group, is noted for the "legal" section of its website in which letters and replies on the subject of alleged copyright infringements are publicly displayed.
 On 31 May 2006, The Pirate Bay's servers in Sweden were raided by Swedish police on allegations by the MPAA of copyright infringement; however, the tracker was up and running again three days later.
 In the study used to value NBC Universal in its merger with Comcast, Envisional examined the 10,000 torrent swarms managed by PublicBT which had the most active downloaders.
 After excluding pornographic and unidentifiable content, it was found that only one swarm offered legitimate content.

 In the United States, more than 200,000 lawsuits have been filed for copyright infringement on BitTorrent since 2010.
 In the United Kingdom, on 30 April 2012, the High Court of Justice ordered five ISPs to block The Pirate Bay.

+In June 2025, the court ruled partially in favor of Meta for the class-action lawsuit Kasey et al v.
+Meta Platforms, Inc. regarding the use of copyrighted works for training AI under fair use.
+However, Meta's alleged use of BitTorrent both to download and seed pirated copyrighted content remains a live issue in both this case and the Strike 3 Holdings, LLC v.
+Meta Platforms, Inc. lawsuit filed in July 2025.
+In March 2026 Meta argued that BitTorrent was essential for the fair use training of its LLM, thus their alleged uploading of content as a part of using BitTorrent should also be considered fair use.
+As of May 2026, no known decision has been made by the court regarding this defense.